All articles

 · Show examples of initiative and leadership skills

 Colleges confirm when reviewing extracurricular activities, the quality or level of commitment of involvement counts more than the quantity of your activities.
-In addition, when listing the activities, it’s preferred that you list activities in order of importance, highlighting your commitments and accomplishments.
+Additionally, when listing activities, it’s preferred that you prioritize them in order of importance, highlighting your commitments and accomplishments.

 Padding your resume with activities that require minimal commitment to fill the ten boxes on the Common Application will not impress admissions officers.